-Sublimation Printing and Screen printing are two different techniques for creating high-quality and long-lasting prints.
+What is the difference between screen print and sublimation?
+Sublimation, Screen printing are two different techniques for creating high-quality and long-lasting prints.
 The first, Sublimation Printing, uses chemical processes to link with the polyester filaments, consuming less time.

-However, the latter, Screen Printing, uses a heat source, thick inks, and stencils.
+However, the latter sublimation print vs. screen print, screen printing, uses a heat source, thick inks, and stencils.
 Thus, occupying much more time.

-When practicing printing, especially on ceramics or fabrics, people use two types of prints commonly; Sublimation and Screen Printing.
+When practicing printing, especially on ceramics or fabrics, people use two types of prints commonly; silk screen printing vs. sublimation.
 Both of them lead to pleasing results.
-Want to know more about the Sublimation Print vs. Screen Print debate?
+Want to know more about the Screen printing vs. sublimation debate?
 Continue reading with us.

 Sublimation Printing vs. Screen Printing – Main Methods of Printing